-This unit focuses on fundamentals of data representation such as natural, rational, irrational, real andordinal numbers plus different number systems used by computers to represent data.
+This unit focuses on fundamentals of data representation such as natural, rational, irrational, real and ordinal numbers plus different number systems used by computers to represent data.
 Networking and the Internet.
-Fundamentals of computer systems includes hardware, software and programming languages as well as computer organization and architecture and consequences of Computing in society.
+Fundamentals of computer systems includes hardware, software and programming languages as well as computer organization and architecture and consequences of functional programming.
 This unit also includes fundamentals of databases, big data and the fundamentals of functional programming.

-Unit 3: Non-Exam Assessment: The computing practical project
+Unit 3: Non-Exam Assessment - The computing practical project